asyncapi/training/VIDEO_1_SCRIPT.md

 ## Benefits of APIs

-There are many benefits of APIs, it can be highlighted:
+Let's highlight the many benefits of APIs:

 - **Adaptation**: needs change over time and APIs help to anticipate changes.
 When working on this technology, data migration can be better supported, while offering a better review of the information.